jimporter/mettle/doc/running-tests.md

 When doing so, you can use the `mettle` executable to run all of your individual binaries at once.
-The interface is much like that of the individual binaries, and all of the command-line options above (except for `--no-fork`) work with the `mettle` executable as well.
+The interface is much like that of the individual binaries, and all of the command-line options above work with the `mettle` executable as well.
 To specify which of the test binaries to run, just pass their filenames to `mettle`.